spryker/spryker-docs/docs/scos/dev/glue-api-guides/202307.0/data-exchange-api/how-to-guides/how-to-configure-data-exchange-api.md

 ## Download Data Exchange API specification

-You can download the specification of the Data Exchange API endpoints in the OpenAPI format.
+You can download the specification of for all available endpoints including the Data Exchange API endpoints in the OpenAPI format.
 To do so, click **Download Data Exchange API specification** on the **Data Exchange API Configuration** page.

 [PASTE SCREENSHOT HERE]